BlogAnton Ignashev

 Every client receives the same four deliverables:

-1. AI Readiness Score — a structured assessment across all four dimensions with a numerical score and benchmark context
+1. AI Readiness Score — a structured assessment across all four dimensions, with a numerical score and benchmark context showing where you sit relative to similar companies

-3. Implementation Roadmap — a phased plan for the next 6–12 months, including quick wins and longer-term projects
+3. Implementation Roadmap — a phased plan for the next 6–12 months, covering quick wins and longer-term projects in sequence

-4. Vendor Shortlist — where applicable, a curated list of tools and platforms relevant to your top opportunities
+4. Vendor Shortlist — where relevant, a curated list of tools and platforms matched to your top opportunities

-These are not generic templates.
-Every report is written for your specific business based on what we find.
+None of these are generic templates.
+Every report is written from scratch based on what we actually find in your business.

 Who This Is For

-• Businesses that have heard the AI buzz but haven't found a credible, practical entry point
+• Businesses that keep hearing about AI but haven't found a credible, practical way in

-It is not a sales pitch for a specific AI platform.
+One thing it is not: a sales pitch for a specific AI platform.
 The audit is vendor-neutral and focused entirely on your situation.

 Investment and Timeline

-If the audit identifies a project you want to pursue, the cost of the audit is credited toward the implementation engagement.
+If the audit identifies a project you want to pursue, the audit cost is credited toward the implementation engagement.
+You're not paying twice.

 Ready to Get Started?

 The first step is a free 30-minute discovery call.
-We'll discuss your business, confirm the audit is a good fit, and answer any questions you have about the process.
+We'll talk through your business, confirm the audit is the right fit, and answer any questions you have about how it works.
+You can also learn more about what an AI consultant actually does before reaching out.

 Book a discovery call →